Healthcare Connect Fund (HCF) Consortium Funding

 - Receive up to 65% discount from USAC for broadband connectivity and/or network equipment costs beginning 7/1/2016.
 Pay only 35% of broadband-related expenses.
 Here are a few examples: circuits, routers, switches, firewalls, warranty (3 year), maintenance (3 year), network management services, and fiber network equipment.

 - Competitive broadband costs from telecom vendors.
 To achieve the lowest broadband costs available, a Request for Proposal seeking competitive bidding for broadband went out to telecom vendors in fall of 2015.
 Whether or not your facility is deemed eligible by USAC, as an Arkansas e-Link member, you will benefit from competitive pricing.

-- Arkansas e-Link manages applications, reports and monitors for changes.
-Arkansas e-Link submits, on behalf of consortium members, all forms and certifications and ensures compliance with requirements.
-Your responsibility is to provide the necessary information to Arkansas e-Link when requested and adhere to the Letter of Agency (LOA) covenant signed by your organization.
+- UAMS e-Link manages applications, reports and monitors for changes.
+UAMS e-Link submits, on behalf of consortium members, all forms and certifications and ensures compliance with requirements.
+Your responsibility is to provide the necessary information to UAMS e-Link when requested and adhere to the Letter of Agency (LOA) covenant signed by your organization.

-Which Arkansas e-Link members are eligible to receive USAC consortium discounts?
+Which UAMS e-Link members are eligible to receive USAC consortium discounts?

 - Public or not-for-profit hospitals, rural health clinics, community health centers, health centers serving migrants, community mental health centers, local health departments or agencies, post-secondary educational institutions/teaching hospitals/medical schools, or consortia of the above.